Larceny: New South Wales

 In the state of New South Wales, the common law offence of larceny is punishable with up to 5 years' imprisonment.
 Whilst section 117 of the New South Wales Crimes Act 1900 specifies the punishment for larceny, it is silent on the elements of the offence, leaving them to be articulated by the common law.
 The leading authority on larceny in NSW is the High Court of Australia case of Ilich v R (1987).
 This case stipulates the mens rea and actus reus elements required to be proven by the prosecution for a successful conviction.

 Ireland

 The common law offence of larceny was abolished on 1 August 2002.
 However, proceedings for larceny committed before its abolition are not affected by this.

 United Kingdom

 England and Wales

+Richard Percy Stewart, 27, was a painter arrested in North Shields, England for larceny in 1905, after stealing a jacket and vest.
+He was sentenced to 3 months in prison.

 The common law offence of larceny was codified by the Larceny Act 1916.
 It was abolished on 1 January 1969, for all purposes not relating to offences committed before that date.
 It has been replaced by the broader offence of theft under section 1(1) of the Theft Act 1968.
 This offence did incorporate some of the terminology and substance of larceny.
 Despite the offence's being abolished in England, it has been retained in the Crown Dependency of Jersey.